GDSC-RTU/quotes-api/README.md

 This API is designed to return quotes to the user.

+## Endpoints

+ - / => Will return all the quotes listed in the quotes.json file.
+ - /<id> => id is a variable which returns a quote having that id.

 ## Run the application

 * Make sure you have NodeJS installed.
 Check it by typing this command in your terminal -